zhangwei03020915/abp/docs/en/tutorials/microservice/part-07.md

         // Save it to the database
         await _orderRepository.InsertAsync(order);

-        // Publish an event so other modules can be informed await _distributedEventBus.PublishAsync(
+        // Publish an event so other microservices can be informed await _distributedEventBus.PublishAsync(
             new OrderPlacedEto
             {